 B and I got two glasses of the finest and coldest Albarinho known to pilgrims, plus stamps in our credencials, sandwiches and a good rest.
 A was far ahead of us as always, with the booking number for our rooms in Santiago.

 The rest of the walk from the Camping bar, I will not lie, is pretty unspectacular and a lot of it is on tarmac.
 You know you are getting closer to a big city, back to civilization, back to our time and the real world we left behind at our doorsteps, or in St Jean or Leon or Sarria.
-I still think they have done a great job of making the walk pleasurable.
-Even walking around the airport is in fact quite pretty, and the twig crosses on the fence is a moving sight.
-I always imagine these are put there while someone sent a heartfelt thought out – a greeting to a loved one, a wish for something in life, a fond memory, a note to self to be a different person from now on, perhaps.
+I still think they have done a great job of making it a nice walk.
+Even the trail around the airport is in fact quite pretty, and the twig crosses on the fence are a moving sight.
+I always imagine someone put them there with a heartfelt thought – a greeting to a loved one, a wish for something in life, a fond memory, a note to self to be a different person from now on, perhaps.
 There are so many of them.

 Then onward we slogged, B and I, with perfectly synchronised pole strides, up to the massive barracks looking albergue village of Monte Gozo with its 400+ beds, restaurants, farmacia and other ameneties, filling up no doubt with pilgrims who want to stop 5 km before the cathedral to enjoy one more night on the Camino, get a good clean-up and a good night’s sleep.
 The next day they can be in town before noon, and have time to register at the Pilgrim Office and get to the mass to hear their arrival be read out in church.
 Not names, just numbers and nationalities, but still.
 You have well and truly made it then – and when mass is over, it is time for a celebratory lunch.